chriscauley/intro_to_programming/DAY2.md

 length = int(length)
 ```

-Here, if the user enters a number the first time, then `not length.isdigit()` will be false and the `while` loop will not execute.
+Here, if the user enters a number the first time, then `not length.isdigit()` will be `False` and the `while` loop will not execute.
 If they enter a non-number for the length, the while loop will repeat until they enter a valid value.
 We could change the question depending on how many times it has been asked:

 `while` loops have the syntax `while conditional_statement:`, where the conditional statement can be an expression, like `while i < 10000:`, or even a variable like `while keep_dancing`.
-A `while` loop works very similar to a `for`, only a `for` loop cycles through values and a `while` loop executes the code, checkes the conditional, and then repeats if the conditional is still `True`.
+A `while` loop works very similar to a `for`, only a `for` loop cycles through values and a `while` loop executes the expression, checkes the resulting conditional, and then repeats if the conditional is still `True`.
 As long as the conditional statement evaluates to `True`, the code intedented after the `while` loop cycles forever.

-A more practical conditional would be something like `while number_of_lives > 0:` for a video game or maybe `while heightest_piece_height < 20:` for something like Tetris.
+A more practical conditional would be something like `while number_of_lives > 0:` for a video game or maybe `while heighest_piece_height < 20:` for something like Tetris.

    Most programs use something like `while True:` so that the program loops indefinitely until the loop is manually proben.
 You can manually break out of the normal flow of any `while` or `for` loop using two key words, `break` and `continue`. `break` means you want to exit the loop entirely.
 This is useful when there are many reasons to exit a `while` loop or when you are looking for a matching value in a list. `continue` ignores the rest of the `while` loop, checks the conditional, and restarts the loop.
 If you wanted to give someone three chances to guess a password you could do this.